2018, Vol. 3 Issue 1, Part O

 How to cite this article:

-Himanshu Hooda, Dinesh Kumar Kaushik, Deepak Hooda and Dr. Manju Chahal.
+Himanshu Hooda, Dinesh Kumar Kaushik, Deepak Hooda, Dr. Manju Chahal.
 A comparative study of mental toughness of university level rowing players.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2018; 3(1): 839-842.
+Int J Yogic Hum Mov Sports Sciences 2018;3(1):839-842.